Carousel for Aboriginal Languages Trust

-The Aboriginal Languages Trust is an Aboriginal-led NSW Government Agency.
-The Trust was established under the NSW Aboriginal Languages Act 2017 to provide a focused, coordinated, and sustained effort in relation to Aboriginal languages activities at local, regional and State levels.
+An Aboriginal-led NSW Government Agency.
+The Trust was established under the NSW Aboriginal Languages Act 2017 to provide a focused, coordinated, and sustained effort in relation to Aboriginal Languages activities at local, regional and State levels.